 II.
 To examine the progression free survival and overall survival for this patient population receiving tazemetostat.

-II.
+- Translational Research Integrated Objective: Whether or not the patient has an ARID1A mutation.
+(08/13/2019) II.
 To examine the correlation between ARID1A mutation and BAF250a expression and to identify potential mutations predictive of response in patients with preserved BAF250a expression.

 After completion of study treatment, patients are followed up every 3 months for 2 years and then every 6 months for 3 years.

 FIGO Grade 1 Endometrial Endometrioid Adenocarcinoma FIGO Grade 2 Endometrial Endometrioid Adenocarcinoma Recurrent Endometrial Endometrioid Adenocarcinoma Recurrent Ovarian Carcinoma Recurrent Ovarian Clear Cell Adenocarcinoma Recurrent Ovarian Endometrioid Adenocarcinoma Recurrent Uterine Corpus Carcinoma Carcinoma Adenocarcinoma Carcinoma, Endometrioid Adenocarcinoma, Clear Cell Laboratory Biomarker Analysis Tazemetostat

 Open to females ages 18 years and up